-How a bankruptcy will affect a lawsuit depends primarily on the type of lawsuit it is or the type of debt that forms the basis for the suit.
+Whether bankruptcy will affect a lawsuit depends primarily on the type of case it is and the type of debt that forms the basis for the suit.
 It also depends on whether you filed the suit or someone else did.
 Here’s what you need to know about how bankruptcy works and what’s likely to happen to that lawsuit in bankruptcy court.

 When a lawsuit is pending, the parties may or may not have to suspend the suit.
 Some lawsuits have nothing to do with debts.
 In other cases, having an outside court continue a case can be more efficient and can benefit the work of the bankruptcy court.
 Here are some different types of lawsuits and how a bankruptcy case affects them.

 It’s no surprise that creditors can be very aggressive in collecting past due balances.
-One tool in their arsenal is the lawsuit.
+One way to do that is a lawsuit.

-The creditor who files a lawsuit is expecting that the court will enter a judgment in its favor, settling any questions about your liability and about the amount you owe.
-The law gives the judgment creditor some collection powers that the creditor doesn’t otherwise have.
-For instance, the creditor can use that judgment to seize your bank accounts or garnish your wages (in some states.)
+A creditor filing a lawsuit expects the court to enter a judgment in its favor, settling any questions about your liability and the amount you owe.
+A judgment gives the creditor some collection powers that it doesn’t otherwise have.
+For instance, the creditor can use that judgment to seize your bank accounts or garnish your wages.
 The judgment will also act as a lien against any real estate you have.

 Judicial Foreclosure Actions

-Many states have a procedure for real estate foreclosures that does not require the lender to file a lawsuit, but in some states or in certain situations, the lender must get permission from a court to foreclose on property.
-Filing a bankruptcy case will stop a self-help foreclosure.
-It will also stop a judicial foreclosure.
+Many states have a procedure for real estate foreclosures that don't require the lender to file a lawsuit, but in some states or certain situations, the lender must get permission from a court to foreclose on the property.
+Filing a bankruptcy case will stop a judicial foreclosure.

 The family court’s imposition of child support or alimony orders could affect a bankruptcy case because of the effect on the debtor’s resources.
-A bankruptcy court will often reserve jurisdiction over a property settlement to ensure that the debtor’s resources are not depleted in favor of one creditor - the soon-to-be ex-spouse.
-But, even then, bankruptcy courts rarely take issue with a property settlement unless it is way out of whack.
+A bankruptcy court will often reserve jurisdiction over a property settlement to ensure that the debtor’s resources aren't depleted in favor of one creditor.
+Even then, bankruptcy courts rarely take issue with a property settlement unless it's way beyond the norm.

-A child support creditor (usually the other parent or a state agency) is subject to the automatic stay like any other creditor.
+A child support creditor—usually the other parent or a state agency—is subject to the automatic stay similar to any other creditor.
 There is a difference, however.
 Any debts you owe for child support will not be discharged in the bankruptcy case.
-If you file a Chapter 13 repayment plan case, you’ll have to pay off your past due support by the end of the three to five year plan.
+If you file a Chapter 13 repayment plan case, you’ll have to pay off your past-due support by the end of the three- to five-year plan.
 In a Chapter 7 case, the debt will survive the bankruptcy.
 The creditor can renew collection activities after the bankruptcy court enters the discharge.